benjaminion/upgrading-ethereum-book/src/book.md

     withdrawable_epoch: Epoch  # When validator can withdraw funds
 ```

-This is the datastructure that stores most of the information about an individual validator, with only validators' balances and inactivity scores stored elsewhere.
+This is the data structure that stores most of the information about an individual validator, with only validators' balances and inactivity scores stored elsewhere.

 [TODO: link to effective balance]::